steadylearner/ethdev-diary/README.md

 * Code first section of [CryptoZombie](https://cryptozombies.io/en/) to learn Solidity.
 * Follow [Dapp Tutorial](https://www.dappuniversity.com/articles/the-ultimate-ethereum-dapp-tutorial) to set up development environment with Promise API.(The last process is outdated?, Some Solidity syntax is different from current version.)
-* Read [Blockchain Tutorial](https://www.dappuniversity.com/articles/blockchain-app-tutorial) to use async await and the latest code.
-* Find React example.

 ## Code